jaarmore/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## 10-no_more_js
 > Script that deletes all the regular files with a .js extension that are present in the current directory and all its subfolders.

+## 11-directories
+> Script that ounts the number of directories and sub-directories in the current directory.